Nemus-Project/magpie-python/abstract.md

 including acoustics and musical acoustics.
 Well-developed plate theories exist, along with numerous simulation software packages.
 These, however, are seldom available in open-source form and, hence, are not easily accessible to a greater audience.
-This work presents a novel finite difference scheme for plates under general elastic boundary support.
+This work presents a novel finite difference scheme for plates under general elastic boundary supports.
 In this framework, one can assess the effects of the elastic supports on the eigenfrequencies and modal shapes and retrieve the free, clamped, and simply supported boundary conditions as limiting cases.
 An interactive, free and open-source (pyhton-based?) web app is developed